entity-neural-network/incubator/enn_ppo/tutorial.md

 ## Relative positional encoding

 ENN-PPO supports a technique called [relative positional encoding](TODO-LINK).
-The details of how this works is somewhat complicated, but the main thing to remember is that using relative positional encoding can greatly improve performance in environments where entites have some kind of spatial relationship.
+The details of how this works is somewhat complicated, but the main thing to remember is that using relative positional encoding can greatly improve performance in environments where entities have some kind of spatial relationship.
-We can enable relative positional encoding by adding two more hyperparameters:
+We can enable relative positional encoding by setting two more hyperparameters:

 ```bash
 python train.py total_timesteps=100000 rollout.steps=32 rollout.num_envs=64 rollout.processes=4 optim.bs=512 optim.lr=0.005 net.relpos_encoding.extent='[5,5]' net.relpos_encoding.position_features='["x_pos","y_pos"]'